3scale-archive/nginx-oauth-templates/oauth2/client-credentials-flow/README.md

 {"access_token": "ACCESS_TOKEN", "token_type": "bearer"}
 ```

-You can then call your API using the access_token instead
+You can then call your API using the access_token instead of the client_id/client_secret

 `curl -v -X GET "http://localhost/API_ENDPOINT?access_token=ACCESS_TOKEN"`